 Philosophy of Food: The Dining Experience

-Philosophy of Food explores the aesthetic, ethical and existential features of the dining experience.
+This course explores the aesthetic, ethical and existential features of the dining experience.
 Beginning with the pleasure features of food it moves to discussion on the relation of the disgusting and delicious, of the role of taste and food taboo, the proper relation of food and beauty, the question of whether food can constitute art, the relation of food and the sexual, and the role of the aesthetic in unpacking ethical evaluation of food choices.
 Phenomenological accounts are provided of the experiences of eating disorders and models of thinness and obesity.
-Next it looks at the metaphysics and epistemology of establishing criteria for nutritional value, the ideology of nutritionism, analysis of function foods, the defenses/critiques of genetically modified organisms (GMO) and so-called Frankenfoods.
-Further it investigates ethical discourse on eating behavior, ethical arguments for vegetarianism, veganism, carnism and omnivorism , and gendered accounts of proper eating behavior.
+Next it looks at the metaphysics and epistemology of establishing criteria for nutritional value, the ideology of nutritionism, analysis of functional foods, the defenses/critiques of genetically modified organisms (GMO) and so-called Frankenfoods.
+Further it investigates ethical discourse on eating behavior, ethical arguments for vegetarianism, veganism, carnism and omnivorism, and gendered accounts of proper eating behavior.
 Lastly, philosophical arguments about appropriate ethical responses to world hunger are evaluated as well as development of arguments about the proper role of being a world food citizen.
-Offered Spring - Even Numbered Years.
+Offered Spring.

 PHL 331 Cr.3

 Philosophy of Religion

 An examination of religion and religious experience.
 Topics considered are: theories of the proper description of God, arguments for and against the existence of God, theories of the nature of the soul, arguments for and against the existence of souls and reincarnation, the role and evidential power of religious experience and organized religion in justified belief.
 Prerequisite: PHL 100 or PHL 101 or PHL 200.
 Offered Fall.